-Arrived in Grand Baie I was welcomed by the wide choice of shopping possibilities.
+Once in Grand Baie I was welcomed by the wide choice of shopping possibilities.
 Although I am not really a shopping addict I went for a visit to the local supermarket.

-The red chapel
+The red chapel – Notre Dame Aurilliatrice

 It definitely stands out and you will not miss this red roof church.
 When I was there the inside was unfortunately closed.

-It is also a great place for some swimming, with both the beaches, at the east and west side, having immaculate blue shallow water, perfect for the families as well.
+It is also a great place for a swim, with both the beaches on the east and west side having immaculate blue shallow water, perfect families with kids.

 The Hindu temple on the water

-I left the chapel and I was driving direction the Grand Gaube Mauritius when I saw the public beach of Anse La Raie.
+I left the red chapel and I was driving direction the Grand Gaube Mauritius when I saw the public beach of Anse La Raie.

-I waited till everybody left to have few shots.
+I waited till everybody left to have a few shots.
 Interesting place.
 Just a pity I did not have the opportunity to have a talk with the locals to better understand the meaning behind the place

 Grand Gaube and the Hare Krishna procession

 What to expect from Grand Gaube?
-Few exclusive hotels on a coastline made of small beaches exclusively offered to the resort guests of which the LUX is probably the most known and popular of all.
+Few exclusive hotels on a coastline made of small coves exclusively offered to the resort guests of which the LUX is probably the most known and popular of all.